Europe's sidelined leaders urge Trump to defend security interests at his summit with Putin

-BRUSSELS (AP) — European Union leaders appealed on Tuesday to U.S. President Donald Trump to defend their security interests at a summit with Russian counterpart Vladimir Putin this week over the war in Ukraine, desperate to exert influence over the meeting from which they have been sidelined.
+BRUSSELS (AP) — European Union leaders appealed to U.S. President Donald Trump on Tuesday to defend their security interests at Friday's summit with Russian counterpart Vladimir Putin over the war in Ukraine, desperate to exert influence over the meeting from which they are sidelined.

-Russian forces appeared to be on the verge of making a key territorial grab ahead of Friday’s summit, potentially to use as leverage in any peace negotiations.
+Russian forces closed in on a key territorial grab, potentially to use as leverage in any peace negotiations.

 Seeking Trump’s ear before the summit

-It remains unclear whether even Ukraine will take part in the summit.
-Trump has said that he wants to see whether Putin is serious about ending the war, now in its fourth year.
+It was unclear whether even Ukraine will take part in the summit.
+Trump has said he wants to see whether Putin is serious about ending the war, now in its fourth year.

-Trump has disappointed allies in Europe by saying that Ukraine will have to give up some Russian-held territory.
-He also said that Russia must accept land swaps, although it remains unclear what Putin might be expected to surrender.
+Trump has disappointed allies in Europe by saying Ukraine will have to give up some Russian-held territory.
+He also said Russia must accept land swaps, although it was unclear what Putin might be expected to surrender.

 The Europeans and Ukraine are wary that Putin, who has waged the biggest land war in Europe since 1945 and used Russia’s energy might to try to intimidate the EU, might secure favorable concessions and set the outlines of a peace deal without them.